OpenNebula/website/content/7.0/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/lvm_drivers.md

 {{< alert title="Note" color="success" >}}
 In case of the virtualization Host reboot, the volumes need to be activated to be available for the hypervisor again.
 If the [node package]({{% relref "kvm_node_installation#kvm-node" %}}) is installed, the activation is done automatically.
 If not, each volume device of the Virtual Machines running on the Host before the reboot needs to be activated manually by running `lvchange -ay $DEVICE` (or, activation script `/var/tmp/one/tm/fs_lvm/activate` from the remote scripts may be executed on the Host to do the job).{{< /alert >}}

-### SSH mode Configuration

 Virtual Machine disks are symbolic links to the block devices.
 However, additional VM files like checkpoints or deployment files are stored under `/var/lib/one/datastores/<id>`.
 Be sure that enough local space is present.

-### NFS mode Configuration

-The Image and System Datastore folders needs to be shared across the hypervisors (e.g by using NFS or similar mechanisms).
-All the Hosts need to have access to the Images and System Datastores, mounting the associated directories.

-{{< alert title="Warning" color="warning" >}}
-Images are stored in a shared storage in file form (e.g. NFS, GlusterFS…).
-The Datastore directories and mount points need to be configured as a regular shared Image Datastore, [please refer to NAS/NFS Datastore guide]({{% relref "nas_ds#nas-ds" %}}).
-It is a good idea to first deploy a shared Filesystem Datastore and once it is working replace the associated System Datastore with the LVM one, maintaining the shared mount point.{{< /alert >}}

 <a id="lvm-drivers-templates"></a>